 7 Serve wholeheartedly, as if you were serving the Lord, not people, 8 because you know that the Lord will reward each one for whatever good they do, whether they are slave or free.

 Now Paul switches to telling the masters how to treat their slaves:

 9 And masters, treat your slaves in the same way.
 Do not threaten them, since you know that he who is both their Master and yours is in heaven, and there is no favoritism with him.
 (Eph.
 6:7-9)

 The last clause says that God rises above the two classes, and he will judge the master the same way as the slave, when final judgment comes or when discipline comes in this life.
 God is watching both slave and master, so the slave must serve respectfully, and the master must treat the slave with respect.
 Masters must not threaten their slaves.
-If they are not allowed to threaten them, then they are not allowed to punish them.
+If they are not allowed to threaten them, then they are not allowed to beat them.